BjoernKW/ZenQuery/README.md

 * Conveniently edit your SQL queries and preview your data.
 * Version control for SQL queries.
 * Snapshots (i.e. materialized views if supported by RDBMS)
-* Transitive Navigation
+* Transitive navigation (i.e. navigating entities referenced by foreign keys)
-* Variable Interpolation
+* Variable interpolation
 * Limit and filter query results

 ## <a name="support"/>Support